A Little Horse Tradin’ At The Local Car Dealership

 And then there was Stormy.
 Stormy was a horse.

 Truth be known, Stormy was pretty much my brother's horse.
 I was just knee-high-to-a-grasshopper when Stormy came to the 80 acre rented farm we called home.
-I talked with my older brother (by five years) the other day and we were reminiscing about Stormy and I asked him where in the world Pop found him.
+I talked with my older brother (by five years) not long ago and we were reminiscing about Stormy and I asked him where in the world Pop found him.